Morgan Library & Museum

 Part of the Morgan’s mission is to present their collection to the public through their exhibition program, with the intention to excite the imagination, advance learning, and nurture creativity.
 The Foundation supports these goals by providing funding for exhibitions.
 In October of 2019, the Morgan will present John Singer Sargent: Portraits in Charcoal (0ctober 4, 2019 – January 12, 2020) which we will help support.

 The Foundation was proud to sponsor the exhibition Masterpieces from the Nationalmuseum, Stockholm (Feb 9 –May 14, 2017.)
 The Nationalmuseum, Sweden’s largest and most distinguished art institution, partnered with the Morgan to bring more than seventy-five masterpieces from its collections to New York for a rare visit.
 The show included work by artists such as Albrecht Dürer, Raphael, Peter Paul Rubens, Rembrandt van Rijn, Antoine Watteau, and François Boucher.

-Henry James and American Painting (June 9 – Sept 10, 2017) was the first museum exhibition to explore the fascinating intersection of James’ writings and the works of expatriate American artists whom he befriended.
-The exhibition includes a rich and eclectic selection of more than fifty paintings, drawings, watercolors, sculptures, photographs, manuscripts, letters, and printed books from two dozen museums and private collections in the United States, Great Britain, and Ireland.
-Together they weave an evocative story of fascinating artistic intersections.
-Works included by American artists such as John La Farge (1835–1910), John Singer Sargent (1856–1925), and James McNeill Whistler (1834–1903).
+We also sponsored Henry James and American Painting (June 9 – Sept 10, 2017,) the first museum exhibition to explore the fascinating intersection of James’ writings and the works of expatriate American artists whom he befriended.
+The exhibition included a rich and eclectic selection of more than fifty paintings, drawings, watercolors, sculptures, photographs, manuscripts, letters, and printed books from two dozen museums and private collections in the United States, Great Britain, and Ireland.
+Together they demonstrated an evocative story of fascinating artistic intersections.